karacolada/tre-ces-example/README.md

 #### Automated

-:construction: GH actions or other CI/CD tools, see [guidance](https://github.com/EPCCed/tre-container-samples/blob/main/docs/container-build-guide.md#3-building-in-ci).
+It is helpful to build containers using automation tools like GitHub actions, see [guidance](https://github.com/EPCCed/tre-container-samples/blob/main/docs/container-build-guide.md#3-building-in-ci).

 ### Running containers in the SH